Secret Society of Super Villains: Ultra-Humanite's Society

 The Secret Society on the cover to Justice League of America #195, art by George Pérez.

 The next incarnation of the Secret Society appeared in 1981, headquartered in a new Sinister Citadel in Nepal, and was created by Ultra-Humanite, who organized foes of both Earth-One's Justice League and Earth-Two's Justice Society.
 This version of the Society consisted of Ultra-Humanite, Brain Wave, Killer Frost, Cheetah, Signalman, Floronic Man, Monocle, Rag Doll, Mist, and Psycho-Pirate, and marked the first appearance of Ultra-Humanite's albino gorilla body.
-After capturing and sending 10 heroes of the JSA and JLA to Limbo, the Society was betrayed by Ultra-Humanite, who had his own agenda.
-In response, the betrayed villains of Earth-1 freed the 10 heroes and attacked the Ultra-Humanite.
-The entire Secret Society of Super-Villains was incarcerated in Limbo by the JLA and JSA.
+After capturing and sending ten heroes of the JSA and JLA to Limbo, the Society is betrayed by Ultra-Humanite, who had his own agenda.
+In response, the betrayed villains of Earth-1 free the heroes and attack Ultra-Humanite.
+The entire Secret Society of Super-Villains is incarcerated in Limbo by the JLA and JSA.

-Ultra-Humanite contacted his younger self in 1942, who helped to break out the SSoSV using the power of Brain Wave.
-The white gorilla Ultra-Humanite attacked Infinity, Inc. in the modern day, while the rest of the SSoSV battled against the All-Star Squadron in 1942.
-The villains were defeated and returned to their proper times.

 Underground

-The SSoSV in time grew into a large underground group with dozens of villains (consisting of Amos Fortune, Black Hand, Blockbuster, Bolt, Captain Boomerang, Cheetah, Cheshire, Deadshot, Doctor Alchemy, Doctor Phosphorus, Doctor Sivana, Fiddler, Floronic Man, Gorilla Grodd, Heat Wave, Hector Hammond, Killer Frost, Major Disaster, Monocle, Penguin, Per Degaton, Poison Ivy, Prankster, Psycho-Pirate, Rainbow Raider, Riddler, the Royal Flush Gang, Scarecrow, Signalman, Solomon Grundy, Sonar, Star Sapphire, and Wizard) holding membership in various scattered cells.
-After the reformation of the JLA, the seven superheroes decided to infiltrate and shut down this new Society.
-Disguising himself as the deceased Brain Wave who claimed that he was back from the dead, Martian Manhunter lured the villains to one spot where they were defeated by the JLA.
-As the tale was told by Rainbow Raider to Sonar, it is uncertain whether this tale actually happened.
-At the very least, there may have been some embellishment.
+After the reformation of the JLA, Martian Manhunter lures a group of villains to one spot by disguising himself as the late Brain Wave and assembling a new version of the Secret Society of Super Villains.
+When the villains leave their meeting place, they are confronted and defeated by the Justice League.
+The Justice League members find Blockbuster knocked out next to Martian Manhunter.

 Alexander Luthor Jr.'s Society

 After the defeat of the last incarnation of the SSoSV, a great amount of time would pass before villains would band together in any sort of large organization.
-Fueled by rumors of the mindwiping of Dr. Light, a new Society emerged.
-This Society was founded by Alexander Luthor Jr. posing as Lex Luthor, along with five other supervillains: Calculator, Doctor Psycho, Deathstroke the Terminator, Talia al Ghul, and Black Adam.
+Fueled by rumors of the mindwiping of Doctor Light, a new Society emerged.
+This Society was founded by Alexander Luthor Jr. posing as Lex Luthor, along with Calculator, Doctor Psycho, Deathstroke, Talia al Ghul, and Black Adam.